scp222thj/MalumMenu/README.md

 - ✅ Epic Games Launcher
 - ❌ Microsoft Store
 - ❌ Cracked
-- ❌ iOS App Store & Google Play
+- ❌ iOS App Store & Apple Silicon
+- ❌ Google Play
 - ❌ PS & Switch & Xbox

 Make sure you followed the installation guide precisely.
 This is what your `Among Us` folder should look like after a successful installation: